 “Since when did you start asking for permission?
 I’m all yours, honey.”

 “Ryan.”
-She slid the sleeves of her gown free, plunging her big boobs onto his face.
+She slid the sleeves of her gown free, plunging her large boobs onto his face.
 “I can’t help it either.”
-She repeated his words.

-He heaved a deep breath and brushed his tongue on her nipples.
-“Damn, you’re so sweet.”
+He heaved a deep breath and brushed his tongue over her nipples.
+“Buggins, you’re so sweet.”

 Lifting his chin and pressing her lips to his, she spoke into his mouth.
 “You’re the best.”